Dialpuri/jarvis-docs/README.md

 	ssh <username>@jarvis.its.york.ac.uk

-It will prompt you to enter your password and after you should be met with a terminal screen which looks similar to this
+It will prompt you to enter your password and after you should be met with a terminal screen which looks similar to this:

+	jarvis:~>

+or this:

 	username@jarvis:~$